rabwill/short-trey-instructions/instructions.md

 ## Learning Objectives

 During this lab, you will construct a customized assistant tailored for a Human Resources department.
-The process will begin with understanding the fundamentals on creating a declarative agent, building custom APIs, the creation of a basic declarative agent, and progress towards developing fully skilled assistant that uses the APIs.
+The process will begin with understanding the fundamentals of creating a declarative agent, building custom APIs, the creation of a basic declarative agent, and progress towards developing a fully skilled assistant that uses the APIs.

 The sections in this lab are: